astr1cs/astr1cs/README.md

 - 🌱 I’m currently learning React, Tailwind, JavaScript...
 - 👯 I’m looking to collaborate on Front End Projects.
 - 💬 Ask me about anything
-- ⚡ Fun fact: There’s a species of jellyfish that is essentially immortal.

 # 🖥️ Technical Skills:
 <p align="center">